dandarnell/convert_xul_to_fluent/README.md

-This is an attempt to develop a script that aids Firefox migration to Fluent.
+This is a Fluent migration script designed to remove the technical burden of creating new migration recipes for Mozilla Thunderbird.
+The script crawls the source tree and finds unmigrated DTD files, along with any files that source the DTD file.

+Recipe Factory builds on the awesome work of Zibi Braniecki's XUL-to-Fluent migration script (https://github.com/zbraniecki/convert_xul_to_fluent).

 Installing: